tomvanschaijk/tomvanschaijk.github.io/_posts/2025-01-25-advent-of-code-day-1-rust-vs-python.markdown

 We're being all efficient with our parsing of lines, looking at the individual bytes and avoiding calling parse functions.
 But we're still splitting on \n...
 Additionally, we're testing every line to see if it's empty.
 Since we've been relying on some assumptions regarding our input data, let's continue that trend and optimise these last few issues as well.
 After all, splitting the entire file on these returns, and testing if each line is empty, will be costly, and we should try to avoid it or perform these steps more efficiently.

+We make the assumption that each line
+* is 13 bytes long
+* consists of 5 digits, a space, another 5 digits, and a \n to get to the next line

-We'll use the memchr crate to help us find occurrences of the \n in each line.
-It leverages low-level optimizations, such as SIMD instructions to speed up searches, making it significantly faster than a straightforward byte-by-byte iteration in many cases.
-Besides that, instead of using a for loop, we'll use a while loop and a position index to read the file in byte chunks.
-We'll start at position 0, look for the first occurrence of \n in the memory-mapped file, and process the chunk of bytes that we get.
-We'll then update the position counter, and repeat until we processed the entire memory-map.
+Let's really use that to avoid all splitting whatsoever.
+We'll use a while loop and a start index to read the file in byte chunks.
+We'll start at position 0, take the next 13 bytes in the memory-mapped file, and process the chunk of bytes that we get.
+We'll then update the start index, and repeat until we processed the entire memory-map.

 ``` rust
 fn compute_distance(file_path: &str) -> Result<i64> {